Photo: WFP/Leni Kinzli

 How Is Violence Affecting Civilians?

-The violence has forced 100,000 civilians to flee their homes.
-By the end of April, approximately 33,000 people had sought safety outside of Sudan and 75,000 people were internally displaced.
+The violence has forced millions of civilians to flee their homes.
+More than 2 million people have sought safety in neighboring countries and over 6.5 million people are internally displaced.
 The U.N.
 Office for the Coordination of Humanitarian Affairs has reported widespread shortages of food, water, medicine and fuel in Sudan.
 People’s houses have also been looted and burned.
 Food and fuel prices have skyrocketed as cash and basic supplies are running out in the country.
+The destruction of hospitals and vital infrastructure has caused disease to spread.

 Shortly after the conflict began, the U.S. and other countries helped to broker a 72-hour ceasefire to allow civilians to evacuate and for the two sides to initiate peace agreements.
 However, fighting has continued.